 *see Plated Rings below

 - Amazing looks and colors like gun metal gray, black, white, pink and multicolored bands are available.

-- All are more scratch resistant than precious metals with tungsten and ceramic being the most scratch resistant followed by tungsten and ceramic
+- All are more scratch resistant than precious metals with crushed black diamond being the most scratch resistant followed by tungsten and ceramic

 - Generally much more affordable than precious metals.
 Some, like cobalt & white tungsten, give you the look of white gold or platinum for a fraction of the price